stride-for-success/stridehaven/README.md

 ## Contact

-For more information about the Stride for Success Foundation, visit our website or contact us at [email@example.com](mailto:email@example.com).
+For more information about the Stride for Success Foundation, [visit our website](https://strideforsuccess.org/contact)